culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 Possible timespan properties:

-- em:start: start of span contained within year (or other calendar period)
+- `em:start`: start of span contained within year (or other calendar interval)
-- em:end: end of span contained within year (or other calendar period)
+- `em:end`: end of span contained within year (or other calendar interval)
-- em:latestStart: start of span no later than given year (or other calendar period)
+- `em:latestStart`: start of span no later than given year (or other calendar interval)
-- em:earliestEnd: end of span no earlier than given year (or other calendar period)
+- `em:earliestEnd`: end of span is no earlier than given year (or other calendar interval)
-- _&more?_
+- _&more?_  (e.g. `em:year` for timespan that starts and ends within a given year/calendar interval?; LPIF might use this IIRC)

 ## Location